specialized806/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

 ### Configure a SharePoint eSignature workflow

 After creating or editing a template, you can set up a SharePoint eSignature flow.
 This ensures that every document generated from the template is automatically sent for signatures according to the specified flow.
-SharePoint Agreements AI uses SharePoint eSignature to set up and send signature requests to recipients.
+SharePoint Agreements uses SharePoint eSignature to set up and send signature requests to recipients.
 For more information, see [Overview of SharePoint eSignature](/microsoft-365/syntex/esignature-overview).

 To set up a mandatory signature workflow, follow these steps: